WebBreacher/obsidian-osint-templates/START HERE.md

 ### Use the Templates
 - I created the [[person]] and [[domain or ip]] templates to illustrate how you can templatize the information you might need to collect during an investigation.
-- Consider creating your own templates for other data you need to collect and placing those files in the `--templates` directory.
+- Consider creating your own templates for other data you need to collect and placing those files in the `-- templates` directory.
 - Modify the existing templates to customize them for your needs.

 ## Linking Files
-- One of the most powerful features in Obsidian is the linking of data through `[[]]` tags or `#`.
+- One of the most powerful features in Obsidian is the linking of data through Wikilink `[[]]` tags or a hashtag (`#`).
 - As you will see in the example case files ([[Allister Kemp]]), Obsidian's ability to link files and tag each with arbitrary tags that YOU make up, is an incredible feature.
 - The "Graph View"  (`ctrl-G` or `Cmd-G`) will use those links you create and show you related content.